Danker97/Dan-s-clock/README.md

 # Dan-s-clock
-The exact time which changes color on every second
+The exact time which changes color in every second